 Finally you can add your fringe, tassels, pom poms, beads or anything else you can think of to make the top uniquely yours.

 I told you it was an easy method for making a crop top out of granny squares!
-If you'd like to grab a copy of the pattern for the pattern for my specific version of this top in sport weight yarn with a join-as-you-go mesh border, you can find that pattern in my pattern shop or on Etsy
+If you’d like to grab a copy of the pattern for my specific version of this top in sport weight yarn with a join-as-you-go mesh border, you can find that pattern in my pattern shop or on Etsy